Olympic and Paralympic Cauldron Plaza (Salt Lake City): 2002 Cauldron

 During the games, the Olympic flame burned within the cauldron, which stood above the stadium's southern stands.
 Following the games, the cauldron was installed at the park and made operational in time for a ceremonial lighting on the first anniversary of the Games.
-The cauldron, which included a water feature around its base, continued to be lit on special occasions, including the 10th anniversary of the Games in 2012.
+The cauldron, which included a water feature around its base, continued to be lit on special occasions, including the 10th and 20th anniversary of the Games in 2012 and 2022, respectively, and the awarding of the 2034 Games to Salt Lake City in 2024.

 To accommodate expansion of Rice-Eccles Stadium, the cauldron was removed from the park on February 14, 2020, and taken to an off-site location where it underwent a refurbishment.
 The refurbishment included replacing all 738 panes of glass, wiring the structure with LED lights, and replacing the flame mechanisms to improve energy efficiency.
 The cauldron was installed atop a new pedestal in the plaza, just north of the ticket office (originally constructed as the original park's visitor center), on January 29, 2021.